adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-dos/index.rst

 .. code-block:: text

-    default : current directory (".")
+    default: ""
+    type: str

 .. _rad-plot-dos_energy-window:

 -ew, --energy-window
 --------------------
 Energy window for the plots.

 By default the whole energy range present in the files is plotted.

 .. code-block:: text

-    default : None
+    optional
+    type: tuple of 2 float

-Renamed in version 0.5.21: from "window" to "energy-window".
+.. versioncahnged:: 0.5.21 Renamed from "window" to "energy-window".

 .. _rad-plot-dos_dos-window:

 -dw, --dos-window
 -----------------
 DOS window for the plots.

-By default the whole states/eV range present in the :ref:`rad-plot-dos_energy-window` is plotted.
+By default the whole states/eV range is plotted.

 .. code-block:: text

-    default : None
+    optional
+    type: tuple of 2 float

 .. versionadded:: 0.5.21

 .. _rad-plot-dos_efermi:

 -ef, --efermi
 -------------
 Fermi energy.

 Zero is shifted to Fermi energy.

 .. code-block:: text

-    default : 0
+    default: 0.0
+    type: float

 .. _rad-plot-dos_separate: